This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Santorini Volcano

-Start your Santorini in 4 days itinerary with the island’s indisputable highlight: the Santorini Volcano.
-Apart from being one of the most beautiful places to visit in Santorini, or Greece for that matter, the volcano is also what forged Santorini, as its eruptions defined the island’s fate throughout the centuries.
-Therefore, it makes sense to visit it on your first day.
+Your first stop is one of the most beautiful places to visit in Santorini, or Greece for that matter.
+The volcano is what forged Santorini, as its eruptions defined the island’s fate throughout the centuries.

 This image shows people walking along the rim of the impressive Georgios crater.